-- 'ANT1' select all baselines including the antenna(s) specified by the selector ANT1, - 'ANT1&' select only baselines between the antennas specified by the selector ANT1, - 'ANT1&ANT2' select only baselines between the antennas specified by selector ANT1 and antennas specified by selector ANT2.
-Thus 'ANT1&' is an abbreviation for 'ANT1&ANT1'.
+- 'ANT1' Select all baselines including the antenna(s) specified by the selector ANT1. - 'ANT1&' Select only baselines between the antennas specified by the selector ANT1. - 'ANT1&ANT2' Select only the cross-correlation baselines between the antennas specified by selector ANT1 and antennas specified by selector ANT2.
+Thus 'ANT1&' is an abbreviation for 'ANT1&ANT1'. - 'ANT1&&ANT2' Select only auto-correlation and cross-correlation baselines between antennas specified by the selectors ANT1 and ANT2.
+Note that this is what the default antenna='' gives you. - 'ANT1&&&' Select only autocorrelations specified by the selector ANT1.